Robert Wisdom: Early life

-Wisdom was born to Jamaican parents.
-He is a graduate of St. Albans School and Columbia University, where he was a star sprinter on the school's track team.
+Wisdom was born on September 14, 1953 in Washington, D.C. to immigrant Jamaican parents.
+He is a graduate of St. Albans School and Columbia University, where he was a star sprinter on the university's track team.
+He had turned down athletic scholarships in track and field to attend Columbia, becoming interested in acting as a senior after taking acting classes as a hobby.

 Career

+Wisdom's first major acting roles were at the Bush Theatre in London, later acting throughout England and Scotland.
 He appeared in four of the five seasons (primarily seasons three and four) of the HBO program The Wire as Howard "Bunny" Colvin.
 Wisdom had initially auditioned for the role of Stringer Bell.
 He has also starred in the 2004 films Barbershop 2: Back in Business and Ray, and the 2007 film Freedom Writers.
 He landed a regular role on season 3 of Prison Break playing the role of a Panamanian drug kingpin named Lechero.
 He also had recurring roles in the television series Supernatural, Happy Town, and Burn Notice.
 Wisdom was once a producer for NPR's All Things Considered.

 From 2012 to 2013, Wisdom was a series regular in season one of the ABC drama series Nashville, as Coleman Carlisle.

+From 2022 to 2023, Wisdom starred in the HBO black-comedy series Barry, as Jim Moss, for which he was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.